 Courses for the International Relations major are drawn principally from the departments of History, Modern Languages and Literatures, and Political Science.

-- IR 200 - Writing and Research in International Relations
+- IR 200 - Writing and Research in IR

 - IR 216 - Foundations of International Relations Theory

 - IR 499 - Advanced International Relations Theory

 - Credit hours in Modern Languages and Literatures must be completed at the 300 level and above and must include 301W and 302W or 306W (Spanish only) level courses in their chosen language of study.

 - If students wish to develop an expertise in a second language in addition to the language requirements for the major, these second language credits would only be counted as elective credits.
 Second language credits cannot be substituted for the "primary" language requirements.

 Chosen Area of Concentration : 12 credits

 - Russia and Central Asia